mariovyord/questions-and-answers-rest-api/README.md

 - `POST /api/auth/signup` - Create new user.
 For User model check below.
 Returns Access Token and Refresh Token.
 If error occurs, returns `status 400` and errors array.

 ### **Log in**
 - `POST /api/auth/login` - Log in user with **username** and **password**.
 Returns Access Token and Refresh Token.
 Stores Refresh Token in DB and matches it with user ID.
-If error occurs, returns `status 401` and errors array.
+If error occurs, returns `status 401`.

 ### **Log out**
 - `DELETE /api/auth/logout` - Log out user with Refresh Token.
 Deletes Refresh Token in DB and ends session.
 Returns `status 204` if succesfull.
 If error occurs, returns `status 400`.

 ### **Get new tokens**
 - `POST /api/auth/token` - Send Refresh Token in body and get new Access Token.
 Returns new pair of tokens.
-If error occurs, returns `status 401` or `403`. **Authorized request!**
+If error occurs, returns `status 401` or `403`.

 ## **User data service**